 There are a lot of different things that go into the court system in this country, and thanks to the huge number of crime-related TV shows and movies a lot of people instantly assume that they understand everything about the subject.
 But there’s more to the legal system than you can learn just by watching some TV.
 When it comes to bail bonds, for example, there are some key things worth understanding.

-If you’re not completely sure as to just what bail bonds are, how they’re used, or what their limitations are, here are some of the key things that you’ll want to know.
+If you’re not completely sure as to just what bail bonds are, how to post bail with the help of a bail bondsman, or what their limitations are, here are some of the key things that you’ll want to know.

 - First of all you’ll want to know what bail bonds are for.
 Basically, bail is a kind of guarantee that a defendant will appear in court when they’re supposed to.
 The defendant or one of their loved ones is supposed to post bail, which allows them to leave jail until their trial date.
 If they don’t show up, that bail amount could be forfeit.